National Carnival Commission

 Minister of the Arts and Multiculturalism

-- Ms. Allison Demas – Chairman of the National Carnival Commission and
+- Ms. Allison Demas, Chairman of the National Carnival Commission (NCC)

-- Other Members of the Board of Directors
+- Other distinguished members of the Board of NCC

 - Members of the Media